Synic-dx/blackJack/README.md

 # blackJack
-(Uncompleted) Blackjack game made with Javascript.
+(Uncompleted) A card game made with Javascript.
+Users have an initial balance and can choose bet amount via three buttons that trigger card auto-selection.